airbus-cert/Yagi/README.md

 #### Development

-To generate a dev environment you need to generate the visual studio solution :
+To generate a dev environment you need to generate the Visual Studio solution:

 ```
 git clone https://github.com/airbus-cert/Yagi --recursive